jchen1231/CAD_Portfolio/README.md

 ## Coding Portfolio

-I am working on organizing my code, but I already have some projects here on GitHub:
+I am still working on a code portfolio, but for the meantime, here are some of my projects here on GitHub:

-- ROS2 and Gazebo (Python): simulation: https://github.com/jchen1231/enpm605_final
+- ROS2 and Gazebo (Python): simulation: <https://github.com/jchen1231/enpm605_final>
-- Data visualization for one of my projects (Python): https://github.com/jchen1231/bobblestat
+- Data visualization for one of my projects (Python): <https://github.com/jchen1231/bobblestat>